tracker

 Submit your Broadway question in the comments here!

-This time, the reader question was: Is How To Dance in Ohio the only musical based on a documentary?
+This time, the reader question was: How often are musicals absed on documentaries?

-Eight years later, this past November, the musical How To Dance in Ohio started previews on Broadway, with book and lyrics by Rebekah Greer Melocik and music by Jacob Yandura, directed by Sammi Cannold.
+Eight years later, the musical How To Dance in Ohio started previews on Broadway, with book and lyrics by Rebekah Greer Melocik and music by Jacob Yandura, directed by Sammi Cannold.
 The legendary Hal Prince was involved as director and also dramaturg before he passed, and the show is now dedicated to him.
 How To Dance in Ohio cast actors with autism to play characters with autism, opening doors for new conversations to be had.

-While How To Dance in Ohio is not the first musical to be based on a documentary, it is certainly far more rare for a Broadway musical to be based on a documentary than on a movie of another genre.
+It is rare for a Broadway musical to be based on a documentary rather than on a film of another genre.
 Every season, multiple musicals premiere based on comedies and dramas from the big screen.
-A musical based on a documentary is more uncommon.
+A musical based on a documentary is more uncommon—and having three within three seasons on Broadway is definitely outside the norm.

 How Often Are Musicals Based on Documentaries?
 Image